-Is forex trading a scam?
-The answer is no, if you use the right brokers and avoid the bad apples.
+Forex trading is not a scam if you use the right brokers and avoid the bad apples.
+Foreign currency trading in itself is a legitimate business.
 Why is this so important?

-Some less reputable brokers have unfavorable execution conditions for forex trading, meaning that your winnings could be less or your losses higher at these brokers than what you’d get at a more trustworthy provider.
+Be aware of the risk involved with any forex trade, as every trade involves some level of risk even if done with a trustworthy broker.
+However, some less reputable brokers have unfavorable execution conditions for forex trading, meaning that your returns could be less or your losses higher at these brokers than what you’d get at a trustworthy provider.
 In extreme cases, they might close your positions in volatile markets by triggering a stop-loss.
 The real shady brokers won’t let you withdraw your money or will try to stall payouts.

 You can execute your own trades or try to follow what others are doing by riding their coattails.
 This is called copytrading (which is legal) and is offered by many forex brokers.
 It does not require letting anyone have access to your money.

 To avoid these issues and a scam broker, we have a list of non-recommended brokers, which we update regularly.
 We also have an up-to-date list of the highest-rated forex brokers.
 All the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
 These include the UK’s FCA, the SEC/FINRA in the US, the ASIC in Australia, and Germany’s BaFin.

 OK, let's look at some tips on how to avoid forex scams and recovery scams.

 Take your time and compare at your own pace.
 Sign up to receive bite-sized emails on specific account opening processes, fee calculation, brokerage comparison and more.